Sentimental Journey To The 50's A Trip Back In Time

 And after I turned 25, I still called policemen and every man

-With a title, "Sir."
+a title, "Sir."

 We were before gay-rights, computer-dating, dual careers, daycare centers, and group therapy.